MK2112/nn-zero-to-hero-notes/T001 - State of GPT/T001 - State of GPT - Notes.md

 Interestingly, recent advancements worked towards addressing this.<br>**The token vocabulary of ChatGPT contains special, additional tokens.** Given such a prompt, an interpreter will read them, and based on them, call external APIs, fetch the results, and concatenate them with the original prompt. **This allows for lifting the restriction of a knowledge cut-off date.
 Data can just be fetched and added from the web.** This approach also lifts the potential for factual inconsistencies, e.g. through integration of a calculator API.

-> LLMs that incorporate the use of tools are commonly refered to as Retrieval-augmented language models (RALMs).
+> LLMs that incorporate the use of tools are commonly referred to as Retrieval-augmented language models (RALMs).

 <img src="./img/Pasted%20image%2020231123212252.png" width="300" height="auto" /><br>Source: [Toolformer: Language Models Can Teach Themselves to Use Tools](https://arxiv.org/abs/2302.04761)